skorejen/asm-project/README.md

 - Ultrasonic Ranging Module HC - SR04
 - Breadboard
 - AVR ATmega2560 microcontroller
-- cables.
+- cables

-**The idea of the device work at this point is to: **
+**The idea of the device work at this point is to:**

-1. Send an impulse to the ultrasonic sensor,
+1. Send an impulse to the ultrasonic sensor
-2. Wait for the sensor's echo sygnal,
+2. Wait for the sensor's echo sygnal
 3. Start the Timer/Counter at the rising edge of the sygnal
 4. Increment the T/C as long as the sygnal is high
 5. Read the T/C counter when the input goes low